allanrehhoff/framework/README.md

 ## Configuration
 The directory **storage/config/application.jsonc** file holds all application-wide configurations, such as database credentials, and other settings required by your application.

+At least one theme configuration file should be present, **default.theme.jsonc** is bundled with this package.

 In general the **storage/** directory should be configured to store all non-code files.

 ## Controller & Methods